allen-garvey/photog-phoenix/README.md

 * Run the export script in the [Photog-spark project](https://github.com/allen-garvey/photog-spark) to export your Photos Library as a SQL file
 * Import the file by running `psql photog_dev < your-export-file.sql`

+## Importing new images using the shutterbug mix task

+Note that this bypasses your Apple Photos database, so only do this if you are ready to migrate away from Apple Photos.
+For now, this only works on .jpg and .png image types.
+This mix task both adds the images in a given source folder to the Photog database, but also generates thumbnail images and copies the original image source files to the your masters folder.
+Generated/copied files are placed inside folders based on the current date and time, using the same convention as Apple Photos.

+* `mix shutterbug <source_folder>` takes the images in the source folder and copies the images and generated thumbnails to `./priv/static/media/images` and `./priv/static/media/thumbnails` respectively

+* `mix shutterbug <source_folder> <destination_folder>` takes the images in the source folder and copies the images and generated thumbnails to `destination_folder/Masters` and `destination_folder/Thumnails` respectively

+* `mix shutterbug <source_folder> <masters_destination_folder> <thumbnails_destination_folder>` takes the images in the source folder and copies the images and generated thumbnails to `masters_destination_folder` and `thumbnails_destination_folder` respectivly

 ## License

 Photog Phoenix is released under the MIT License.
 See license.txt for more details.